TABLE OF CONTENTS

-When I travelled from Singapore to Antwerp for visiting my boyfriend for 6 years, I landed in Brussels Airport 20% to 30% of the time only.
-I spent over 70% of my time arriving either in Paris or Amsterdam airports.
-For me, the airfares to Brussels Airport is usually more expensive.
-Consequently, I need the train ticket from the airport to Antwerp.
-I would recommend getting the tickets online be it a domestic or an international train journey.
-It is for the convenience sake of avoiding the long queue while moving around with a heavy suitcase.
+When I travelled from Singapore to Antwerp to visit my boyfriend for the past 6 years, I landed at Brussels Airport 20% to 30% of the time only.
+The rest of the time was arriving in Paris or Amsterdam airports.
+For me, the airfares direct to Brussels Airport is usually more expensive.
+Consequently, I need a train ticket from the airport to Antwerp.
+I would recommend getting the tickets online be it a domestic or an international train journey to avoid the long queue while moving around with a heavy suitcase.

 Things to Do

 In some countries such as Singapore, it is obligatory to inform the Immigration Department about relocation.
 Also, to provide them with an overseas address as a record.
 After notifying the Immigration Department, in future, you can receive the official documents at your registered address in Belgium too.
 Check with your Immigration Department to see whether your country has such a law.

 ▢ Online Banking